JeanMainguy/Convex_hull_GPU_algorithm/README.md

 ![The current pixel in green is above the line joining the right and left extrem pixel.
 The angle between the current pixel and the two extrem ones is then convex, and consequently the current pixel is a vertex of the hull.  .\label{currentIsVertex}](report/IsCurrentAVertex.png "figure")
+> The current pixel in green is above the line joining the right and left extrem pixel.
+The angle between the current pixel and the two extrem ones is then convex, and consequently the current pixel is a vertex of the hull.

 In the case where the current pixel has no neighbor pixel on one side, the pixel is immediately considered as a vertex.